Cosmin Contra: Return to Dinamo

-Contra returned to Dinamo Bucharest in August 2020, signing a two-year contract.
+Contra returned to Dinamo București in August 2020, signing a two-year contract.
 He left on 3 December due to the club's financial problems.

 Al-Ittihad

 On 29 August 2021, Contra was appointed as manager of Al-Ittihad in the Saudi Professional League.
 His team led the league by 16 points over Al Hilal in February but ended the season two points behind that team, who he lost to twice.

 Contra was dismissed by the Jeddah-based club in early July 2022, and replaced by Nuno Espírito Santo.

 Damac

 On 6 March 2023, Contra joined Damac of the same country and league.